Parmin/training/README.rst

 -  MongoDB Developer Training
 -  MongoDB Admin Training

 The build environment has many dependencies.
-We recommend you retrieve materials from the `presentations`_ directory of the repo.
+We recommend you retrieve materials from the `presentation`_ directory of the repo.
 See the Test-Driving
 Built Materials section below for instructions on using the html instructor materials and slides.

 Objectives